If you don’t see your question answered among these, please email us at:

 Q: Can I buy your pyramids in custom quantities?

 A: Short answer: No.

-Our pyramids are made in a “family mold” which means one of each size at a time, so we can’t sell uneven quantities.
+Our pyramids are made in a “family mold” which means one of each size at a time, and in the specific quantities needed for each set, so we can’t sell uneven quantities of sizes or colors, or our stock would get all out of whack.
 Also, they’re made for the express purpose of putting them in our products, so we don’t just have a bunch of them lying around loose as “extras” to sell.
-We hope to eventually come out with expansion sets for Pyramid Arcade which would have one nest each of the ten colors, and, just as we have the sizes made in even quantity, we’d be making the sets in even quantities of the colors, and certainly are not going to want to open those up and mix and match them for people.
+We have smaller expansion sets for Pyramid Arcade (Nomids, Ice Duo, Martian Chess, and Homeworlds) for those who want to expand their pyramid collection incrementally, but it’s still the case that we’re not going to want to open those up and mix and match them for people.

 If you’re looking to use our pyramids in a game you’re developing, the answer is NO, see this FAQ for more info:

 Can I use your pyramids in my game?

 Q: Can I use your pyramids in my game?

 A: If you have an existing game from another company, and you wish to use our pyramids as interesting add-ons, substitutes, or accessories, that’s totally fine.
 We hear about this all the time: people using them as props or puzzle components in RPGs, for example, or subbing them in as counters or game tokens for other games.

 If, on the other hand, you’re developing your own game for publication, and you’d like to use our pyramids as part of the game you intend to sell, that’s a hard NO. Our pyramids are custom manufactured for our games.
 They are Looney Labs items, and we would not want them included in any other product which is not made by, or officially associated with our company, and certainly not in any other product sold by someone else.